sadekunle215-cmd/chatFI/DX-REPORT.md

 ### The `@jup-ag/lend` Package (Killed My Vercel Deployment)

 This was the worst moment of the build.
 I added `@jup-ag/lend` to power the Multiply and Borrow features.
-Everything worked locally (in Codespaces on Android).
+Everything worked locally.
 Then I deployed to Vercel and my entire serverless backend crashed.
 Every route — not just the lend routes, *every* route — returned 500s.

-After two days of debugging production logs on my phone, I traced it to the `@jup-ag/lend` package importing Node.js internals in a way that Vercel's edge runtime couldn't handle.
+After two days of debugging production, I traced it to the `@jup-ag/lend` package importing Node.js internals in a way that Vercel's edge runtime couldn't handle.
 There was no error message that said "hey this package is incompatible with edge functions."
 The entire function bundle just failed silently.

 The fix was to remove the package entirely and rewrite the Earn/Lend integration as direct REST calls to `lend-api.jup.ag`.
 That worked perfectly.
 But I lost two full days to it.
 The NPM package and the REST API should have the same documentation standing — right now the REST endpoint docs are clearly better maintained.